...

 How can I find the right therapist for my child?

 Look for a therapist with the right qualifications and experience.
 Recommendations from people you trust help.
 You can also use websites like BACP and The Counselling Directory to find someone suitable.
-Choosing someone who has worked with similar kids before helps too.
+Choosing someone who has worked with similar kids before helps, too.

 How much does child therapy cost?

 Costs vary based on the type of therapy.
-NHS and school counseling might be free or cheap.
+NHS and school counselling might be free or cheap.
 Private therapy costs more, so ask about fees and insurance.
 Some places offer help for those with less money.

 Back to top button